Australian youth mental health NFPs among recipients of US$3m grants from Lady Gaga’s foundation

 A number of local organisations working to help improve outcomes for young people’s mental health and wellbeing were among 65 charities in 10 countries to receive grants totaling US$3 million from the Born This Way Foundation (BTWF) in collaboration with the Cotton On Foundation.
 Among them were the Raise Foundation, Strong Brother, Strong Sister and batyr.

-The grants, valued individually at up at $150,000, came from the foundation’s Kindness in the Community Fund in what it called one of the largest funding efforts to provide direct support for youth mental health across the world.
+The grants, valued individually at up to $150,000, came from the foundation’s Kindness in the Community Fund in what it called one of the largest funding efforts to provide direct support for youth mental health across the world.

 The Born This Way Foundation was founded in the US in 2012 by the recording artist Lady Gaga, aka Stefani Germanotta, and her mother Cynthia Germanotta with a mission to empower and inspire young people to build a kinder, braver world that is inclusive and supports their mental wellness.
 It aims to make “kindness cool” and eliminate the stigma around mental health.